 About

-Physicist, Postdoctoral Fellow at Ludwig-Maximilians-Universität (LMU) München
+Physicist, Sub-Group Leader at Ludwig-Maximilians-Universität (LMU) München

 Google scholar, Twitter, Linkedin, Researchgate, ORCID

-MCQST Distinguished Postdoc Fellow
+MCQST Fellow

 Email: f.tabataba@physik.uni-muenchen.de